Julian Bousquet

 He previously played in the Elite One Championship for the Lézignan Sangliers.

 Background

 Bousquet was born in Fabrezan, Occitanie, France.

 Club career

 Bousquet began his career at Lézignan Sangliers.
 He moved to Catalans Dragons and made his debut in 2012.
 In early 2013 he was involved in a controversial incident during a match against Salford when he knocked Théo Fages unconscious with an illegal challenge, receiving a red card and subsequently being banned for four matches.

 On 30 May 2015, Bousquet signed an extension to his Catalans contract.

 He played in the 2018 Challenge Cup Final victory over the Warrington Wolves at Wembley Stadium.

 On 9 October 2021, Bousquet played for Catalans in their 2021 Super League Grand Final defeat against St. Helens.

+On 14 October 2023, Bousquet played in Catalans 2023 Super League Grand Final loss against Wigan.

 International career

 Bousquet made his début for France as a Substitute in the 46–10 victory over Scotland in the 2011 Autumn International Series match at Stade Gilbert Brutus, Perpignan on Saturday 29 October 2011.

 Bousquet played in all three French matches of the 2014 European Cup campaign.

 Bousquet appeared for France again in the 2015 European Cup tournament.
 He also played for France in their mid-tournament test-match against England.
 He was a part what was considered a 'weakened' French side due to injury and it showed with an appalling showing against their opponents.

 Bousquet played in France's lone international fixture of 2016, an end of year test match against England in Avignon.